sgraden/vpc/apis.md

 * **Required Parameters**:
 	* `start`: A server-supplied token determining what resource to start the page on.
-	* `limit`': The number of resources to return on a page.
+	* `limit`: The number of resources to return on a page.
 	* `resource_group.id`: Filters the collection to resources within one of the resource groups identified in a comma-separated list of resource group identifiers
 * **Return**:
 	* `200: The subnets were retrieved successfully.`

 ### POST/subnets
 This request creates a new subnet from a subnet template.
-The subnet template object is structured in the same way as a retrieved subnet, and contains the information necessary to create the new subnet.
+The subnet template object is structured in the same way as a retrieved subnet, and it contains the information necessary to create the new subnet.

 * **Required Parameters**: None
 * **Request Body**: _required_